lairdubois/lairdubois-opencutlist-sketchup-extension/README.md

 ## Supported Languages

-OpenCutList is available in english, french, german and soon in russian.
+OpenCutList is available in english, french, german and russian.
 The interface language of the extension can be selected independently of the language version of SketchUp.

 We are looking for volunteering translators to italian and spanish, preferably woodworkers already familiar with the extension.